shurik179/pov-library/README.md

-Please note that the same color (i.e. the same RGB values) can look quite different on the screen of your computer and on LED strip.
+Please note that the same color (i.e. the same RGB values) can look quite different on your computer monitor  and on LED strip.
 Experiment with colors to get some feel for it.